MicrosoftDocs/customer-insights/ci-docs/journeys/set-up-event.md

 ### The Website and form tab

+> [!NOTE]
+> In Real-Time Marketing, the Event Portal Landing Page (Event Website) is currently not available.
+However, in the meantime, [Marketing Forms](real-time-marketing-form-create.md) for Registration can serve as a viable alternative to showcase event details and facilitate the registration process.

 The Website and form tab provides options to set registration parameters.
 First, you can decide where do you want attendees to register for your event:
 - On a standalone registration page:
     - Use this option if you want to create a registration page using Customer Insights - Journeys registration forms and use Customer Insights - Journeys to host the page.